🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 • Delegation: Break up checklists into smaller tasks; delegate with confidence

-• Creativity: Use a checklist for repetitive tasks, free up brain power for creativity
+• Creativity: Use a checklist for repetitive tasks to free up brain power for creativity

 • Peace of mind: “Did I forget something?”—check the list

-So, naturally, we created a landing page checklist comprised of all the best practices that our own team uses (with results that can get up to a 413% increase in conversion rates 🤯)—and we’re sharing it with you.
+So we created the ultimate landing page checklist with all the best practices we use (with results that get up to a 413% increase in conversion rates 🤯)—and we're sharing it with you.

-The very same landing page checklist we use to capture loads of conversions from PPC ads.
+We use this landing page checklist to capture loads of conversions from PPC ads.

 We made a list.
-All you have to do is check it twice 😉
+Now you check it twice 😉

-Landing page copy is the easiest thing on the landing page checklist to change but the hardest thing to get right.
+Landing page copy is the easiest thing on the landing page checklist to change, but the hardest to get right.

 It needs to grab attention, communicate your value proposition, and motivate action quickly.